pbcoyle123/SAB-EarningCalls/README.md

 ## GIVEN THE SIZE OF SOME OF THE OUTPUTTED EMBEDDING FILES AND THE AMOUNT OF RAW DATA NEEDED, ONLY SAMPLES OF DATA AND LOGS OF RESULTS ARE INCLUDED IN THE OUTPUT.

-Results are stored in the `output/` directory with classification results, embedding analysis reports, visualizations, and audio processing outputs.

-## GIVEN THE SIZE OF SOME OF THE OUTPUTTED EMBEDDING FILES AND THE AMOUNT OF RAW DATA NEEDED, ONLY SAMPLES OF DATA AND LOGS OF RESULTS ARE INCLUDED IN THE OUTPUT.